 When parents have joint custody, they are both expected to make day-to-day decisions for their children that are consistent with their major decision making rights.
 For example, if the parents have joint custody and agree that a child should be raised in the Catholic religion, it would be reasonable for each parent to decide whether or not the child should go to Mass during his or her period of placement.
 However, if one parent decided to take the child to services at a Jewish Synagogue instead, this would be a violation of the joint custody order because it goes against the major decision regarding religion reached by both parents.

 Likewise, if the parents make the major custodial decision to send their child to public school, one parent could not unilaterally enroll the child in a parochial school or in a virtual academy—even if it were only on his or her designated placement days.

-If you have questions about what kind of custody and placement arrangements are best for your family, or if you would like to discuss modifying your current arrangements to something more suitable for you and your children, please contact us for a free no-obligation consultation.
+If you have questions about what kind of custody and placement arrangements are best for your family, or if you would like to discuss modifying your current arrangements to something more suitable for you and your children, please contact us for a 100% confidential, no-obligation consultation.